aalfiann/reSlim-movie/readme.md

-Sorry, This repository now is not active for a while.
-Will be active again arround 6 months later, because I have very under pressure deadline job.
+<b>Sorry, This repository now is not active for a while.
+Will be active again arround 6 months later, because I have very under pressure deadline job.</b>

 reSlim-movie
 =======